Working outside the EU

-You can check the internet and the local papers for information about jobs and accommodation.
+You can find information about jobs and accommodation using the internet and the local papers.
 If you have a further or higher education qualification, you can find out if your qualifications are recognised abroad.

 Below is an overview of the requirements to go to the USA, Canada, Australia, and New Zealand:

 If you want to go to live and work permanently in Canada there are different visas for immigrants such as skilled workers and family sponsorship.
-From 4 May 2013 applications will be accepted for a new Federal Skilled Worker Program (FSWP) with revised selection criteria.
+There is the Federal Skilled Worker Programme in which your qualifications are judged on a point system.
+If you reach a certain number of points you will be eligible for a visa.
 Find out more information about working in Canada and the recognition of foreign qualifications in Canada.

 If you want to move to the USA to work you will need an immigrant visa.
-Information about visas to migrate to the United States (US) is available on the website of the US embassy in Dublin.
+Information about visas is available on the website of the US embassy in Dublin.
 You can also check the US Department of State Bureau of Consular Affairs specific visa information website.
 There are different types of immigrant visas, most are based on sponsorship by a family member or a prospective employer.
 Another way to get a visa is to enter the Diversity Visa lottery.
 You can find information on recognition of qualifications in USA on the US Department of Education website.

 The Intern Work and Travel Programme allows qualifying Irish post-secondary students and recent graduates to work and travel as interns in the US for up to 12 months.
 You apply through a designated sponsor organisation.
 Crosscare Migrant Project has published a guide to the Intern Work and Travel Programme (pdf).

 Working holiday schemes are agreements between countries which allow young adults to go to live and work in another country for a year.
-Ireland has working holiday agreements in place with the governments of Argentina, Chile, Australia, Canada, Hong Kong, Japan, New Zealand, Korea and Taiwan.
-Ireland also has an agreement with USA for a 12-month work and travel programme for young adults.
+Ireland has working holiday agreements in place with a number of countries.

 The following is a checklist of what you should consider before going: